XX male syndrome

-In 90 percent of these individuals, the syndrome is caused by the Y chromosome's SRY gene, which triggers male reproductive development, being atypically included in the crossing over of genetic information that takes place between the pseudoautosomal regions of the X and Y chromosomes during meiosis in the father.
-When the X with the SRY gene combines with a normal X from the mother during fertilization, the result is an XX male.
-Less common are SRY-negative XX males, which can be caused by a mutation in an autosomal or X chromosomal gene.
-The masculinization of XX males is variable.
+In 90 percent of these individuals, the syndrome is caused by the father's Y chromosome's SRY gene being atypically included in the crossing over of genetic information that takes place between the pseudoautosomal regions of the X and Y chromosomes during meiosis in the father.
+When the X with the SRY gene combines with a normal X from the mother during fertilization, the result is an XX genetic male.
+Less common are SRY-negative individuals, who appear to be XX genetic females, which is caused by a mutation in an autosomal or X chromosomal gene.
+Masculinization in those with the condition is variable, and those with the condition are sterile.

-This syndrome is diagnosed through various detection methods and occurs in approximately 1:20,000 newborn males, making it much less common than Klinefelter syndrome.
-Treatment is medically unnecessary, although some individuals choose to undergo treatments to make them appear more male or female.
-The alternative name for XX male syndrome refers to Finnish scientist Albert de la Chapelle, who studied the condition and its etiology.
+This syndrome is diagnosed and occurs in approximately 1:20,000 newborn boys, making it much less common than Klinefelter syndrome.
+Medical treatment of the condition varies, with medical treatment usually not necessary.
+The clinical name "de la Chapelle syndrome", was named after the Finnish scientist Albert de la Chapelle, who first described the condition.